Arkham/elm-spa/examples/elm-spa-dev/public/content/guide/components.md

       ]
 ```

-## Getting complicated
+## Fancy Components

 In JavaScript frameworks like React or Vue.js, it's common to have a component track its own data, view, and handle updates to that view.
 In Elm, we _could_ follow that methodology with `Model/Msg` and `init/update/view`, but it's not ideal.

-Unlike in JS, our view function can only return one type of `msg`.
+Unlike in JS, our `view` functions can only return one type of `msg`.
 This means using `Html.map` and `Cmd.map` every time you want to use a component.
-That can become a mess!
+That can become a mess when you begin nesting components!

 Modules should be [built around data structures](https://www.youtube.com/watch?v=XpDsk374LDE), and it's easier to reuse functions rather than nesting `update` functions: